statim-ai/statim-ai-server/README.md

 A list of tasks yet to be implemented and the ones already implemented.

 ### TODO

-- Add ruff
+- Add support for errors while doing inference

-- Validate if multiple handlers have the same name
+- Convert "model" to "model_id"
 - Add glossary to README: Handler, Model, Job, etc.
-- Add suport for errors while doing inference

 - Updated logger format to add method to class name inside [...]
 - Add API Keys support
 - Add audit logging